plantformatics/phaseLD/README.md

 Please cite if you use this software:

-Marand et al. "Meiotic crossovers are associated with open chromatin and enriched with Stowaway transposons in potato" *Genome Biology* (2017)
+Marand et al. (2017).
+"Meiotic crossovers are associated with open chromatin and enriched with *Stowaway* transposons in potato."*Genome Biology*

 Click [here] for a link to the paper.